1998–1999 Ecuador economic crisis: Structural weaknesses in Ecuador

-Economic conditions in Ecuador allowed the development of a weak financial system which was more vulnerable to disruptions.
-The financial sector was also affected by the regional fragmentation between policy makers in the capital, Quito, and banks based in the port city of Guayaquil, the most populous city and economic centre of the country in 1999.
+Ecuador's economic conditions facilitated the emergence of a fragile financial system, making it more susceptible to disruptions.
+The financial sector was also affected by the regional fragmentation between policy makers in the capital, Quito, and banks based in the port city of Guayaquil, the most populous and economic center of the country in 1999.
 Financial liberalization policies had been adopted in the early 1990s by conservative president Sixto Durán-Ballén and his vice president Alberto Dahik (widely considered the economic tsar of the government and mastermind of neoliberal policies), allowing easier access to international markets and investors, but they also created a largely deregulated domestic financial sector.
-Many Ecuadoran banks were well connected to prominent business groups and politicians, and financial supervision and regulation was not strongly enforced.
-As a result, Ecuadoran banks experienced a credit boom in the 1990s, providing high-risk loans to well-connected customers, assuming that the government and Central Bank would bail them out if needed.
+Many Ecuadorian banks were well connected to prominent business groups and politicians, and financial supervision and regulation was not strongly enforced.
+As a result, Ecuadorian banks experienced a credit boom in the 1990s, providing high-risk loans to well-connected customers, assuming that the government and Central Bank would bail them out if needed.
 Lack of oversight also allowed many banks to engage in lucrative but risky offshore banking in U.S. dollar denominations, creating an informal dollarization of the financial sector, and a vulnerability to fluctuations in the exchange rate.

 Shocks and vulnerability

 Ecuador's public finances in the 1990s were heavily dependent on oil revenue, and public spending was high.
-In the short term, the financial crisis was triggered by a series of external shocks.
-A severe El Niño in 1997–1998 caused heavy rains and flooding that caused widespread crop failures and damaged infrastructure costing approximately 13% of its GDP.
+A series of external shocks triggered the financial crisis in the short term.
+A strong El Niño in 1997–1998 brought heavy rains and flooding that ruined crops and damaged infrastructure, costing the country about 13% of its GDP.
 These shocks occurred soon after several financial crises in Asia (1997), Russia (1998), and Brazil (1998), which were damaging to the world economy.
 In this context, global financial institutions were more reluctant to offer credit lines to Ecuador and other developing countries.
-Oil prices plunged in 1998, partly in response to global economic slowdown following the Asian financial crisis, which significantly reduced the government's revenues.
-These shocks created a situation where the public deficit grew uncontrollably, as the government had to recover from El Niño damage, but had restricted access to oil revenues and international financing.
+Oil prices plunged in 1998, partly in response to the global economic slowdown following the Asian financial crisis, which significantly reduced the government's revenues.
+These shocks created a situation where the public deficit grew uncontrollably, as the government had to recover from El Niño damage but had restricted access to oil revenues and international financing.
 For example, the public sector deficit increased from 2.6% of GDP in 1997 to 6.2% in 1998.

 Ecuador was also undergoing a period of political vulnerability in the 1990s.
 The fragmentation and divided politics of the country resulted in a relatively weak state throughout the 1990s, which never gained widespread support.
 Populist president Abdalá Bucaram, known as "El Loco", was declared mentally unfit by Congress and fled after nation-wide protests in 1997, and an interim government under Fabián Alarcón was in power until Jamil Mahuad was elected in 1998, just as the banking crisis was developing.